EdDataScienceEES/tutorial-Abigail-Louise/index.md

 __ANOVA:__

-An ANOVA which stands for "ANalysis Of VAriance" is a statistical method used to compare the means across three or more groups.
+An ANOVA which stands for "ANalysis Of VAriance" is a statistical method used to compare the means across three or more independent groups.
 It considers the variability both within each group and between them to determine statistical significance.

+When to use ANOVA?

 __Why should you carry out a post-hoc test?__